Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Examples

 ODEs~(\ref{eq:hasting_powell_ode}) are known as the Hasting-Powell system~\cite{stone_chaotic_2007}, and have been reported to exhibit chaotic behaviour.
 We present a portion of the state-space of~(\ref{eq:hasting_powell_ode}) in Figure~\ref{fig:hasting_powell_dynamics_and_traj}(a).

 Using Algorithm~\ref{algh:RNCRN}, we find an RNCRN with $M = 5$ chemical perceptrons to approximate the dynamics of the Hasting-Powell system~(\ref{eq:hasting_powell_ode}) over the compact set $x_1 \in \mathbb{K}_1$, $x_2 \in \mathbb{K}_2$ and $x_2 \in \mathbb{K}_3$ with $\mathbb{K}_1 = \mathbb{K}_2 = \mathbb{K}_3 = [0.01,1]$.
 The parameters and the RREs can be found in Appendix~\ref{sec:hasting_powell_app}.
 The state-space for the executive species from the RNCRN is presented in Figure~\ref{fig:hasting_powell_dynamics_and_traj}(b) when $\mu = 0.1$, suggesting presence of a chaotic attractor, in qualitative agreement with Figure~\ref{fig:hasting_powell_dynamics_and_traj}(a).
-In Figure~\ref{fig:hasting_powell_dynamics_and_traj}(c)--(e), we display the underlying time-trajectories.
-Alignment of the trajectories is not expected for long periods of time due to the chaotic nature of the target system (causing exponential divergence of nearby trajectories).
+In Figure~\ref{fig:hasting_powell_dynamics_and_traj}(c), we display the underlying time-trajectories.
+Let us note that alignment of the trajectories is not expected for long intervals of time due to the chaotic nature of the target system.